Weight Watchers Recipe of the Day: Slow Cooker White Beans

 *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
 SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.

-If you liked this recipe for slow cooker white beans you might also like:
+If you like this recipe for slow cooker white beans you might also like:

 This post contains affiliate links to products I like.
 When you buy something through one of my Amazon links or Craftsy links, I receive a small commission that helps support this site.
 Thanks for your purchase!